tpayne/lang-examples/nodejs/genai/openai/chatbot/README.md

 Notes
 -----
-This code does not have any unit testing or SA analysis run as part of the process
+* This code does not have any unit testing or SA analysis run as part of the process
+* Sample actions have been added to allow you to interact GitHub REST API (use the cloudops context)

 References
 ----------